NutriSafe-DLT/architecture-models/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />
      <br>
-     Fig. Y: The layered architecture to bridge between applications and blockchain network
+     Fig. 4: The layered architecture to bridge between applications and blockchain network
 </p>

 <i><b>Source:</b> Seidenfad, K., Hoiss, T., & Lechner, U. (2021).
 A blockchain to bridge business information systems and industrial automation environments in supply chains.
 In G. Krieger, U.R., Eichler, G., Erfurth, C., Fahrnberger (Ed.), 21st International Conference on Innovations for Community Services.
 Springer.
 </i><br>
 <p align="justify">
-The technical architecture is structured in four layers, as depicted in Fig. Y.
+The technical architecture is structured in four layers, as depicted in Fig. 4.
 <br>
 <b>The UI Layer</b> contains the WebApp dashboard, an IOS application designed to enable mobile access and information provision to the blockchain state.
 The web application and the IOS app use JSON over HTTP to send REST-Calls to the NutriSafe REST API.
 <br>